bobbybabra/collection/README.md

 Same as remove, `Collection.get()` accepts a primary key or an attribute and value to match.

-If a primary key is passed a single element will be returned, in the the case of an attribute name and value you'll receive an array (possibly empty)
+A single element is always returned.
+If a primary key is passed the corresponding object will be returned, in the the case of an attribute name and value you'll receive the first matching object.

 ```javascript
 var my_collection = new Collection();